 - The ELD mandate is bound to keep transport strikes at bay as every driver would get their deserving pay for their work.

-- ELDs are the easiest and most affordable solution in today’s day and age is likely to be adopted by other states in the country as well.
+- ELDs are the most accessible and most affordable solution in today’s day and age is likely to be adopted by other states in the country as well.
+We have tried to roundup most popular eld devices on the market today.

 For any assistance or additional information on ELD installation, you could visit us at Matrackinc.com